Prohibited procedures on dogs

 Docking (in relation to the tail of a dog) means the amputation, removal or shortening of the tail, other than the shortening of the tail hairs.

-If the procedure was carried out on the dog in Australia, a veterinary certificate stating that the procedure was done in accordance with the law of the relevant jurisdiction will allow the animal to be shown.
+If the procedure was carried out on the dog in Australia, a veterinary certificate stating that the procedure was done in line with the law of the relevant jurisdiction is required before the animal can be shown.

-Note: Many other states also regulate these procedures and by taking a dog interstate to avoid Victorian laws you may actually be committing an offence in those other states as well as be unable to show or exhibit the dog in Victoria.
+Many other states also regulate these procedures.
+By taking a dog interstate to avoid Victorian laws you can actually commit an offence in another state — as well as be unable to show or exhibit the dog in Victoria.

 - a person (other than a vet) conducts a prohibited procedure on an animal